DecodeGenetics/Ratatosk/README.md

 ```
 sudo apt-get install build-essential cmake zlib1g-dev
 ```
-5. Use the opened Ubuntu terminal for compiling, installing and running Bifrost (see next section).
+5. Use the opened Ubuntu terminal for compiling, installing and running Ratatosk (see next section).
 See [Troubleshooting](#troubleshooting) if you have any problem during the installation.

 ## Installation